segmentio/segment-docs/src/reverse-etl/index.md

 ### Step 2: Add a Model
 Models are SQL queries that define sets of data you want to synchronize to your Reverse ETL destinations.
 After you add your source, you can add a model.

-To add a model:
+To add your first model:
 1. Navigate to **Reverse ETL > Sources** and click **Add Model**.
 2. Click **SQL Editor** as your modeling method.
-(Note: Segment will add more modeling methods in the future)
+(Segment will add more modeling methods in the future)
 3. Enter the SQL query that’ll define your model.
 Your model is used to map data to your Reverse ETL destinations.
 4. Choose a column to use as the unique identifier for each row in the **Unique Identifier column** field.
 This column is used to detect new, updated, and deleted rows.
 5. Click **Preview** to see a preview of the results of your SQL query.
 The data from the preview is extracted from the first 10 rows of your warehouse.